 Film and TV Industry Workers’ Compensation Explained

-Crew members on film productions, short films, commercials, documentaries and music videos should always be covered by work comp insurance - the risk of going without is too great.
+Crew members on film productions, short films, commercials, docs and music videos should always be covered by work comp insurance - the risk of going without is too great.

 If you are a crew member working on a low- or micro-budget film production, you should always ask the producer if they have workers’ compensation coverage for the crew and general liability coverage for the production in general.